PGA-dev/PGAGuitar/README.md

 - diferences in product features
  - Links to buying guides
  - YouTube links to gear demo vids
- - eventually I will update a great deal of my own knowledge, when this goes live, for how to buy guitar gear, but for now I need to keep it simple.
+ - eventually I will update a great deal of my own knowledge, as a guitar teacher and musician, regarding how musicians can better buy guitar gear, but for now I need to keep it simple.

 ## Prospective technology
 - React